-Here's a list of books that I've read as an adult (I'm also on Goodreads).
+Here's a list of books that I've read recently (I'm also on Goodreads).

 Bold means must read/strong recommendation.
 Italics means worth reading/weaker recommendation.

 Although it's written more from the perspective of trying to help parents, I got a lot out of a rigorous academic look at my, and what feels like everyone my age's, adolescence online.
 I personally identified with most topics and ideas about social media use in this book.